31 Smith Street Kempsey NSW

 02 6651 9995

-Supportive therapies, when combined with precise Waterlase treatment and recommended home exercises, provide the best chance for improved feeding, comfort, and long-term oral function.
+When appropriate, supportive therapies, combined with precise Waterlase laser treatment and recommended home exercises, may help improve feeding comfort, efficiency, and long-term oral function.